 Artist: Sarah Hunt in collaboration with Year 1 pupils at Willingham Primary School

-This stained glass window, made using traditional techniques of glass painting and leading was made for Willingham Primary School in 2008.
-With the help of their teacher Year 1 pupils came up with a colourful and cheerful design which was expertly translated into glass by stained glass artist and former teacher Sarah Hunt.
+Two stained glass windows, made using traditional techniques of glass painting and leading were made for Willingham Primary School in 2008.
+With the help of their teacher Year 1 pupils came up with colourful and cheerful designs which were expertly translated into glass by stained glass artist and former teacher Sarah Hunt.

 St Martin’s Primary School, Shouldham

 Fused glass window for school hall (2008)

 Artist: Althea Braithwaite and David Whyman in collaboration with pupils from St Martin’s, Shouldham